petercrona/arduino_ozone_ze25-o3/README.md

 Sorry if I offend anyone by not following Arduino or C++ conventions, this is the first time I play around with an Arduino and first time in many years I code C++.

+The sensor used is Winsen ZE25-O3, see: https://www.winsen-sensor.com/sensors/o3-gas-sensor/ze25-o3.html